cduggan1708/csharp-specflow-xunit/CSharpSpecflow/README.md

 Open this project in Visual Studio.
 If you right-click on the project (CSharpSpecflow) and choose Manage NuGet Packages you will see all the dependencies are bundled into this project for you (visible in packages.config).

-For running tests (and generating reports):
-	Create a folder called Reports in C:\Source
-	Create a folder called images in C:\Source\Reports

 For running web browser tests:
 	You need the browser that you want to test against installed (Chrome by default)